juliusf96/juliusf96/README.md

 **🏙 Street-level city intelligence**
 Exploring geospatial tools that turn urban data into decisions.
-Signals like rent vs price behavior, risk, location context, and infrastructure — shown in a way normal humans can use.
+Signals like rent vs price behavior, risk, location context, and infrastructure, all shown in a way normal humans can use.
 Goal: give people insider context without needing to be an insider.

 ---